 - .1 Use of Site: Limit use of Project site to work in areas indicated.
-Do not disturb portions of Project site beyond areas in which the Work is indicated.
-Reinstate all areas disturbed to facilitate the Work. - .1 Limits: Where the Work involves site work, limit site disturbance, including earthwork and clearing of vegetation, to 12.2 m beyond building perimeter; 3 m beyond surface walkways, patios, surface parking, and utilities less than 300 mm in diameter; 4.5 m beyond primary roadway curbs and main utility branch trenches; and 7.6 m beyond constructed areas with permeable surfaces (such as pervious paving areas, storm water detention facilities, and playing fields) that require additional staging areas in order to limit compaction in the constructed area. - .2 Driveways, Walkways and Entrances: Keep driveways and loading areas, and entrances serving premises clear and available to Owner, Owner's employees, and emergency vehicles at all times unless otherwise approved by Owner.
+Do not disturb portions of Project site beyond areas in which the Work is indicated. - .1 Limits: Where the Work involves site work, limit site disturbance, including earthwork and clearing of vegetation, to 12.2 m beyond building perimeter; 3 m beyond surface walkways, patios, surface parking, and utilities less than 300 mm in diameter; 4.5 m beyond primary roadway curbs and main utility branch trenches; and 7.6 m beyond constructed areas with permeable surfaces (such as pervious paving areas, stormwater detention facilities, and playing fields) that require additional staging areas in order to limit compaction in the constructed area. - .2 Driveways, Walkways and Entrances: For Work involving renovations to an existing building or adjacent to other buildings then keep driveways and loading areas, and entrances serving premises clear and available to Owner, Owner's employees, and emergency vehicles at all times.
 Do not use these areas for parking or storage of materials. - .1 Schedule deliveries to minimize use of driveways and entrances by construction operations. - .2 Schedule deliveries to minimize space and time requirements for storage of materials and equipment on-site.